pratt-savi-810/pratt-savi-810-2018-10/docs/project_grading/README.md

     * Functional `def some_function()` rather than linear scripting (11.1%)
     * Do not include file names inside functions (11.1%), pass them as variables.
     * Bonus 10+ points for using a `config.json` or commandline arguments.
+    * If your code has readability issues, you'll have 1 week from Instructor testing to refactor/repair.

 3. Documentation (33.3%)
     * Documentation will be in your project's README.md file.